kaushal-raya/Analysis-of-Bagmati-Bike-Accident-Cases/README.md

 # Analysis-of-Bagmati-Bike-Accident-Cases
-This project analyzes bike accident cases in Bagmati Province from 2022 to 2024, focusing on identifying key trends
+This project analyzes bike accident cases in Bagmati Province from 2022 to 2024, focusing on identifying key trends, causes, and high-risk districts.
+Using data-driven insights, it highlights the impact of factors such as over-speeding and drunk driving, with Kathmandu and Kavrepalanchowk identified as major hotspots.
+The analysis aims to support policymakers and road safety advocates in developing targeted interventions to reduce accidents and improve overall traffic safety in the region.